-Robert D. Clements was born in 1925 to Howard and Ethel Clements who resided in West Brandywine Township Pennsylvania.
+Robert D. Clements was born March 11, 1925 to Howard and Ethel Clements who resided in West Brandywine Township Pennsylvania.
 Robert was the second youngest of eight children.
-The family later moved to West Chester.

-Robert attended local schools and enlisted in the Army at the outbreak of World War II when our Nation was attacked.
-He was assigned to Company B, of the 323rd Medical Battalion.
-Robert was stationed at Camp Rucker, Alabama, before shipping overseas to serve in the South Pacific.
+Robert attended local schools and enlisted in the Army at the outbreak of World War II.
+He was assigned to Company B, of the 323rd Medical Battalion and was stationed at Camp Rucker, Alabama, before shipping overseas to serve in the South Pacific.

 Robert married Betty Dooley before he shipped overseas to Korea.
-They moved to Malvern.
+They would have two daughters, Susan and Davine.

 Services were held in West Chester on April 11, 1953.
-Interment was with full military honors at Greenmount Cemetery.
+Rober was buried with full military honors at Greenmount Cemetery in West Chester.

 Robert's brother, Raymond served in the Navy and his brother George served in the Army in the South Pacific during World War II.
 George also served during the Korean War.